ohilere/Microsoft-Entra-Conditional-Access-Lab/README.md

-# Microsoft-Entra-Conditional-Access-Lab
-# Azure Conditional Access Lab
+# Microsoft Entra Conditional Access Lab

 ## Overview
 This lab demonstrates how to build, test, and enforce Conditional Access policies in Microsoft Entra ID (Azure AD).
+Multi-Factor Authentication (MFA) is implemented and enforced based on device compliance and network location.
+Moreso, enforcing Conditional access policy to block legacy authentication protocols.

 ---